 - Fasting (preferable) or random glucose.

-- FBC, ESR: anaemia found in chronic renal failure and collagen vascular diseases.
+- FBC, ESR: anaemia found in chronic kidney disease and collagen vascular diseases.
 Bone marrow infiltration may be evident in myeloma.
 ESR raised in collagen vascular diseases, myeloma and malignancy.

 - Serum protein electrophoresis: for monoclonal immunoglobulin band in myeloma.